-...is a writer, editor, visual artist and activist living in Paris.
+...is a writer, editor, visual artist and teacher living in Paris.
 Her fiction has been awarded fellowship from the U.S. National Endowment for the Arts, the O. Henry Prize, and twice the Pushcart Prize.
 Her short story collection The Necessity of Certain Behaviors was recognized with the Drue Heinz Literature Prize in 2011.

 Books edited by Shannon have won The Next Generation Indie Book Award in Short Fiction, The Iowa Short Fiction Prize, the Elixir Press Fiction Award and a nomination for the Goodreads Choice Award.
 She conceived and edited the anthologies Powder: Writing by Women in the Ranks (Kore Press, 2008) and Roadside Curiosities: Short Stories on American Pop Culture (Leipzig University Press, 2014)